amirbare/liri-node-app/README.md

     * Language of the movie.
     * Plot of the movie.
     * Actors in the movie.

+    This step also add the information from the movie into the log.txt file

 2. The second step is type node liri.js concert-this "name of band in quotes"